 An official website of the United States government

 The Occupational Employment and Wage Statistics (OEWS) program is the only comprehensive source of regularly produced occupational employment and wage rate information for the U.S. economy.
-The scope comprises the 50 states, the District of Columbia, Guam, Puerto Rico, the U.S. Virgin Islands, and metropolitan and nonmetropolitan areas covering the entire United States.
+The scope includes the 50 states, the District of Columbia, Guam, Puerto Rico, the U.S. Virgin Islands, and metropolitan and nonmetropolitan areas covering the entire United States.

 The following are definitions of the key concepts used in the OEWS program.

 The OEWS survey measures occupational employment and wage rates for wage and salary workers in nonfarm establishments in the United States.
-An establishment is generally a single physical location at which economic activity occurs (e.g., store, factory, restaurant, etc.).
+An establishment is generally a single physical location at which economic activity occurs (e.g., store, factory, restaurant).
 When a single physical location encompasses two or more distinct economic activities, it is treated as two or more separate establishments if separate payroll records are available and certain other criteria are met.

-The OEWS survey uses the Standard Occupational Classification system to classify workers into occupations and the North American Industry Classification System to classify establishments into industries.
+The OEWS survey uses the Office of Management and Budget’s Standard Occupational Classification (SOC) system to classify jobs into occupational categories and the North American Industry Classification System (NAICS) to classify establishments into industries.

 Employment represents the estimated number of full- and part-time jobs in an occupation.
 The OEWS survey covers full- and part-time wage and salary employees in nonfarm industries, including employees on paid vacations or other types of paid leave; salaried officers, executives, and staff members of incorporated firms; employees temporarily assigned to other units; and noncontract employees for whom the reporting unit is their permanent duty station, regardless of whether that unit prepares their paychecks.

-Hourly wage | Annual wage | |
+| Interval | Hourly wage | Annual wage |

 Range A |